JackRostron/UIApplication-Permissions/README.md

 ##Known issues

 BluetoothLE reporting not powered on and is not prompting the user with the default alert.
 Always automatically reports it is good.

+No checks for framework import/API availability which could lead to crashing on pre-iOS7.

+No current method for adding a customised string to the permissions alert prompt.